Alliance for Free Citizens - November 15th, Hour 3

 That became a narrative of the left, the media.

-Now, after they create this expectation of a verdict, of a result, and it doesn't happen, then people get angry when it doesn't go the way they were told by the leadership in in the media and leadership in the the Democratic Party when it doesn't go the way that they told them it would go when they rush to judgment without any evidence and without any due process,
+Now, after they create this expectation of a verdict, of a result, and it doesn't happen, then people get angry when it doesn't go the way they were told by the leadership in the media and leadership in the Democratic Party when it doesn't go the way that they told them it would go when they rush to judgment without any evidence and without any due process.

-then people are genuinely frustrated and angry, and they have a tendency to then believe that there is a great injustice that took place.
+Then people are genuinely frustrated and angry, and they have a tendency to then believe that there is a great injustice that took place.

 The responsible position would be our position, which is we don't rush to judgment.